 Caroline Ko, PharmD, BCPS, BCCCP has always loved teaching; whether it is patients, students or fellow health care professionals.
 “My favorite part about precepting is getting to ask the learner questions until I reach the edge of their knowledge,” said Dr. Ko.
 “From there I can supply the next needed clinical pearl, or piece of the puzzle, in order for them to link two separate pieces of information in their patient’s clinical situation.”
 She appreciates the opportunity to work directly with Pacific doctor of pharmacy (PharmD) students.
 “It is the ‘aha’ moments that make it worthwhile.
 This approach to teaching can only happen during one-on-one interactions.”

-Dr. Ko earned her doctor of pharmacy from University of California, San Diego in 2012.
+Dr. Ko earned her doctor of pharmacy from University of California, San Francisco in 2012.
 She is a board certified pharmacotherapy specialist and board-certified critical care pharmacist.
 Dr. Ko is the PGY2 critical care pharmacy residency director and an emergency department pharmacist specialist at Santa Clara Valley Medical Center.
 She was recognized as the 2019 Advanced Pharmacy Practice Experience (APPE) Preceptor of the Year for the San Jose region.
 The award recognizes voluntary faculty who make significant contributions to our experiential program and students.

 Dr. Ko wants her students to stay curious and constantly ask themselves questions.
 “Spend time doing independent research, but also be ready to ask questions if you have trouble understanding how to connect the pieces of the puzzle,” she said.
 Dr. Ko shared that the preceptor role requires organization and preparation, but the rewards of watching students progress in their learning is worth the investment of one’s time.